shettysach/WikiRecommender/README.md

    ```
    uv run serve.py
    ```
-1. Terminal 3 - In c,the `frontend` folder run
+1. Terminal 3 - In the `frontend` folder run
    ```
    bun run index.ts
    ```
-1. Navigate to `localhost://3000` on your browser.
+1. Navigate to `localhost://3000` on your browser

 TODO: